-- Communities will consist of stable groups of approximately 10 children.
-Stable means that the same 10 or fewer children and their consistent caregiver(s) are in the same group each day. - Children shall not change from one group to another during the day. - Groups shall not mix with each other. - The teacher and assistant will remain with a single group each day.
+- Communities will consist of stable groups in each classroom and level. - Stable means that the same children and their consistent caregiver(s) are in the same group each day.
+They have a ratio of no more than 1:14 in Elementary, 1:10 in Primary, and 1:5 in Toddler programs. - Children shall not change from one group to another during the day including extended care. - Levels shall not mix with each other. - The teacher and assistant will remain with a single group each day.
 In the case of illness, a designated substitute for the group will assist with caregiving. - The physical distance between children will be increased in daily work locations, group gatherings, meals, and snacks. - At nap time, children's naptime mats will be spaced out as much as possible, with alternating head to toe arrangements to reduce the distance between children.